natalieacevedo/personalityTest/README.md

 ---
 ## If I had more time I would to change ...
-Definitely  the styling and perhaps the logic on the results component.
+Definetely  the styling and perhaps the logic on the results component.
 Adittionaly, althought the application is responsive, it resposiveness could definetely be improved.

 ---